 - Cook the macaroni according to package instructions, making sure to salt the water with 2 teaspoons of kosher salt.
 When it is finished cooking, drain and set aside.

 - While the pasta is cooking, melt the butter in a large skillet.
 Whisk in the flour.
+Make sure it fully combines with the butter and cooks for about 30 more seconds.
 Then slowly whisk in the half and half and the whole milk.
 You want to start with just a few tablespoons at a time, adding more once it is absorbed by the roux.
 Then you can gradually add it more quickly.
 The whole process should take less than 2 minutes.

 - Add in the salt, paprika, garlic powder, and black pepper.
 Stir in the cheddar cheese and stir until compltely melted.
 Try the sauce and add more seasoning to taste.